awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 + Queue depth is consistently less than 1 because your application is not driving enough I/O operations\.
 + You experience query contention in the database even though some I/O capacity is unused\.

-If there isn’t at least one system resource that is at or near a limit, and adding threads doesn’t increase the database transaction rate, the bottleneck is most likely contention in the database\.
+If there isn't at least one system resource that is at or near a limit, and adding threads doesn't increase the database transaction rate, the bottleneck is most likely contention in the database\.
 The most common forms are row lock and index page lock contention, but there are many other possibilities\.
 If this is your situation, you should seek the advice of a database performance tuning expert\.

 **DB instance class**